Nicolas-Louis de Lacaille: Computing

 During his voyage to the southern hemisphere as a passenger on the vessel Le Glorieux, captained by the noted hydrographer Jean-Baptiste d'Après de Mannevillette, Lacaille became conscious of the difficulties in determining positions at sea.
 On his return to Paris he prepared the first set of tables of the Moon's position that was accurate enough to use for determining time and longitude by the method of 'Lunars' (Lunar distances) using the orbital theory of Clairaut.
-Lacaille was in fact an indefatigable calculator.
-Apart from constructing astronomical ephemerides and mathematical tables, he calculated a table of eclipses for 1800 years.
-Lalande said of him that, during a comparatively short life, he had made more observations and calculations than all the astronomers of his time put together.
-The quality of his work rivalled its quantity, while the disinterestedness and rectitude of his moral character earned him universal respect.
+Lacaille worked hard at astronomical calculations; apart from constructing astronomical ephemerides and mathematical tables, he calculated a table of eclipses for 1800 years.
+Lalande said of him that, during his life, he had made more observations and calculations than all the astronomers of his time put together.

 Later life

 On his return to Paris in 1754, following a diversion to Mauritius, Lacaille was distressed to find himself an object of public attention.
 He resumed his work at the Mazarin College.

 In 1757 he published his Astronomiae Fundamenta Novissimus, containing a list of about 400 bright stars with positions corrected for aberration and nutation.
 He carried out calculations on comet orbits and was responsible for giving Halley's Comet its name.
-His last public lecture, given on 14 September 1761 at the Royal Academy of Sciences, summarised the improvements to astronomy that had occurred during his lifetime, to which he had made no small contribution.
+His last public lecture, given on 14 September 1761 at the Royal Academy of Sciences, summarised the improvements to astronomy that had occurred during his lifetime.
 His death, probably caused in part by over-work, occurred in 1762.
 He was buried in the vaults of the Mazarin College, now the Institut de France in Paris.